mgbowe1/SayWhatYouThink/README.md

 # API usage
 * Bing Speech Recognition API
+* AutoHotkey

 # Platforms
-Windows only for now,maybe we can make it cross-platform later.
+Windows only for now, maybe we can make it cross-platform later if we can find a good cross-platform alternative to AutoHotkey.

 # Programming Language Support
 * C/C++